christofolo/christofolo.github.io/musictheory.md

 ## Part 5: A pitch can have two names (intro to "flats")

 The pitch that occurs at the 14th fret (F♯) has another name: G♭ (pronounced "G flat").
 Yeah, this is kind of weird.
 The reason why G♭ is not used in the G Major Scale is because we need to fulfill rule number 2.
 If you use G♭ instead of F♯, then the scale would skip an "F" entirely.

+G, A, B, C, D, E, G♭, G.

 You can't do that.
+You have to include each letter.
 There are some other scales that will use G♭.
 We will build those later in this book.

 Ok, let's pick a scale that has a flat.
 Start on the 1st fret of the low E string.
 This note is F. Do you remember the C Major scale?
 What was the note that came right after the 12th fret?
 (Note: 13th fret - 12 frets = 1st fret)